spheronFdn/documentations/versioned_docs/version-3.0.0-beta/projects/get-started.md

 ### Advanced Build Settings

-Advanced Build Settings currently consists of Build Environment Variables.
-Spheron environment variables are accessible during your build.
-This allows you to change behaviors based on deploy parameters or to include information you don’t want to save in your repository, such as API keys.
+Build Environment Variables are currently included in Advanced Build Settings.
+During the construction, you can access Spheron environment variables.
+This allows you to adjust behavior based on deploy settings or include information in your repository that you don't want to save, such as API keys.

 You can access the environment variables by following these 2 steps: